Input-BDF/SARS_CoV_2_Contact_Registration/README.md

 Actually every device with an browser.
 For scanning every mobile device with a camera or pc with a webcam

 ## Limitations
-Scanning is not available for ios devices as the used library can not access camera on these devices.
+Scanning is not available for some ios devices as the used library can not access camera on these devices.
+Leave a comment if it's working on your device.
+Unfortunately, there is a lack of test capacities here.

 ## Installation
 1. clone repository to your server